Existence and uniqueness of weighted generalized $\psi$-estimators: Proofs for Section

-Conversely, if (i) or (ii) hold, then almost obviously, using the definition of a level of increase, we have that $y$ is a level of increase for $f$.
+Conversely, if (i) or (ii) hold, then, just using the definition, we have that $y$ is a level of increase for $f$.
 Finally, assume that (iii) is valid, i.e., there exists $\vartheta\in \Theta$ which is a point of sign change for the function $y-f$, and, on the contrary, suppose that $y$ is not a level of increase for $f$.
-Then there exist $u,v\in \Theta$ such that $u<v$, $y\leq f(u)$ and $y\geq f(v)$.
-Therefore, $y-f(u)\leq0$ and $y-f(v)\geq0$, which imply that $v\leq\vartheta\leq u$ contradicting $u<v$. \proofend
+Then there exist $u,v\in \Theta$ such that $u<v$ and $f(v)\leq y\leq f(u)$.
+Therefore, $y-f(v)\geq0\geq y-f(u)$, which, using the definition of a point of sign change, implies that $v\leq\vartheta\leq u$ contradicting $u<v$. \proofend